 In the grounds you will find the Úna Bhán Tourism and Craft Shop where you are likely to pick up more information about further attractions in the region. https://unabhan.ie/

 3. Arigna Mining Experience

-From Boyle you can continue on to the scenic village of Arigna and to the Arigna Mining Experience.
-Due to the fact that the tours take place in the old mines where social distancing is limited, the Mines are currently closed, but keep an eye on their website as they hope to open up very soon.
+From Boyle you can continue on to the scenic village of Arigna in Co.
+Roscommon, and to the Arigna Mining Experience.
+The tours take place in the old mines and are often led by former miners, who share that extra bit of insight, adding to the authenticity of the experience.
 The location itself is breathtaking – even for that you could make the trip.
-At the Centre, when open, you can take a tour of the mines and see the extensive display of historic documents, photographs and mining equipment of from years gone by.
+At the Centre, you can take a tour of the mines and see the extensive display of historic documents, photographs and mining equipment of from years gone by.
 There is also a gift shop and tea rooms.
-Well worth a visit! https://www.arignaminingexperience.ie/
+Well worth a visit!

 4. Glenview Folk Museum